-HSBC Plans Climate Tech Funding Push
+HSBC PLANS CLIMATE TECH FUNDING PUSH

-Doha, Qatar: HSBC yesterday announced that it plans to make available $1bn of financing to early-stage climate tech companies around the world.
+HSBC announced that it plans to make available $1bn of financing to early-stage climate tech companies around the world.

 While the majority of global early and growth stage climate tech investment has focused on the USA and Europe, HSBC's $1bn allocation plans to focus on high potential climate tech companies, wherever they are in the world.